abrahampm/dotnet-demo-booking-api/README.md

-# ALTEN CANADA Test Project - Booking API
+# Demo Booking API
 **Author: Carlos Abraham Pérez Marrero**
 ### Application architecture overview:
 The solution is composed of 4 projects:
-- alten-test.DataAccessLayer (.NET Core Class Library Project)
+- demo-booking-api.DataAccessLayer (.NET Core Class Library Project)
-- alten-test.BusinessLayer (.NET Core Class Library Project)
+- demo-booking-api.BusinessLayer (.NET Core Class Library Project)
-- alten-test.PresentationLayer (.NET Core WebApi Project)
+- demo-booking-api.PresentationLayer (.NET Core WebApi Project)
-- alten-test.Core
+- demo-booking-api.Core

 Each project corresponds to one layer of a N-Tier architecture:
 - Data Access Layer: Uses the Unit Of Work design pattern.
 Implements repositories that abstract the logic required to access the underlying data stores.
 Configures the application database context.
 Exposes generic interfaces that services in the business layer consume.